moritzmyrz/blog/cldxc388i00040ajyco41f2z9.md

 ## Conclusion

 With all of this information in mind, it's clear that there are advantages and disadvantages to both methods.
-Website builders offer a quick, easy way to create a website that looks professional without having to write any code.
-However, they don't allow as much customization or flexibility as custom coding does - and even then, if you want something unique or different from what's out there already (like an entirely new type of website), then you'll probably need some help from experts!
+Website builders offer a quick, easy way to create a website that looks professional without writing code.
+However, they don't allow as much customization or flexibility as custom coding does - and even then, if you want something unique or different from what's out there already (like an entirely new type of website), you'll probably need some help from experts!